alberto56/vagrant-jenkins/README.md

 You might have to wait for about an hour while all the relevant files are downloaded.
 Once the base box is already installed, it will take less time.

-Once your box is running, and assuming no other applications (including other instances of the same box code) use port 8082, you will be able to access the guest's Jenkins at the address http://localhost:8082, and the guest's webserver at http://localhost:8083.
+Once your box is running, and assuming no other applications (including other instances of the same box code) use port 8082, you will be able to access the guest's Jenkins at the address http://localhost:8082, and the guest's webserver at http://localhost:8083. **See "Note to OS X Yosemite 10.10 users", below, if port forwarding is not working on your Yosemite machine.

 For an incremental deployment (if you've already deployed a previous version of this, which you want to update):